Outdoor Fingerprinting to Enable Reliable Outdoor-Indoor-Outdoor Transitions

 IndoorAtlas supports reliable transition between GPS and indoor positioning, if beacons have been deployed into a venue.
 Support for improved outdoor/indoor detection requires IndoorAtlas SDK 3.3.x or above.

-Enabling reliable outdoor-indoor-outdoor detection requires creating a separate outdoor floor plan(s), where you collect outdoor data, as explained below.
-This floor plan should not include indoor paths.
+Enabling reliable outdoor-indoor-outdoor detection requires creating a separate outdoor floor plan(s), where you collect outdoor data, see section "Add floor plans" below.
+This outdoor floor plan must not include indoor paths.

 A) The Blue area indicates the fingerprinted indoor area on the 1st floor.

-B) The Orange paths marks outdoor fingerprinting around the venue, at approximately 20 m distance from the venue.
+B) The Orange paths marks outdoor fingerprinting around the venue, at approximately 5m-15m distance from the venue.

 At minimum, you should cover those outdoor areas near the venue where the visitors can walk and where there is some covered indoor area roughly next to it.
-Obviously if there are outdoor areas where people very seldom walk, you don't need to cover those.
+Obviously if there are outdoor areas where people very seldom walk and where you can't walk - you don't need to cover those.
 Areas around entrances and any major walking paths near/around the venue are the most important areas.

 With the Outdoor fingerprinting setup, the expected performance of Indoor/Outdoor is roughly: